LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 This string of the list of beds is more complicated than seemed to me at first.
 Here are possible cases:

-- No beds at all: `beds_list` should return empty string
+- No beds at all: `beds_list` should return an empty string
 - One bed: should return "1 [bed_type.name]" like `1 Single bed`
 - Two beds of the same type: return "X [bed_type.name]s" pluralized like `2 Single beds`
 - 2+ beds of different types: return "X beds (Y [type 1], Z [type 2])" like `2 beds (1 single bed, 1 large bed)`